Argentina Citizenship

 For Applicants Under 18 Years:

-If the Applicant is below 18, you should provide the DNI (national identity document) of both parents, but only if both parents are Argentine.
-If one parent is Argentine and the other is not, you need the DNI of one Argentine parent and the passport of the non-Argentine parent.
+You should provide the DNI of both parents (only if both are Argentinian).
+If one parent is Argentinian and the other is not, you need the DNI of one Argentinian parent and the passport of the non-Argentine parent.

 In Case of a Deceased Parent:

 If one parent has passed away, you’ll need to provide documentary evidence of their death.
-If the death occurred in Argentina, submit a certified death certificate.
-If the death took place in your home country, you should provide your home country authorities’ equivalent document, along with a Spanish translation.
-For deaths in a third country, submit the equivalent document from the relevant authorities, legalized as needed, at the Argentine Embassy or Consulate with jurisdiction over the place of death.
+Submit a certified death certificate if the death occurred in Argentina.
+In case the death took place in your home country, you should provide your home country authorities’ equivalent document.
+Also with a Spanish translation.
+For deaths in a third country, submit the equivalent document from the relevant authorities, legalize at the Argentine Embassy/Consulate with jurisdiction over the place of death.